GoTotus/pytotus/README.md

 ## Examples

-For further examples, check the [examples](examples/) folder in this project.
+For further examples, check the `examples/` folder in this project.
-Or direct link to the [GitHub Website](https://github.com/GoTotus/pytotus/tree/main/examples).
+Or a public copy at the [GitHub Website](https://github.com/GoTotus/pytotus/tree/main/examples).

 ## Manuals

-For detailed manuals please check: [docs.gototus.com](https://docs.gototus.com)
+For detailed manuals about Totus please check: [docs.gototus.com](https://docs.gototus.com)

 ## Installing

+`pip install totus`

+If you
 At the moment you will need to checkout this repository and do:
-`pip install -e <path-to-checkout>`.

 Soon: `pip install totus`